 CareerOne Hunting the (Hidden) Hunters: Attracting and Retaining Talent in 2012 (PDF 3.45MB).
 Contains useful data about social media trends with recruitment, and a profile of the 'Social Work and Charity' sector in terms of employment attributes.

-Best practice recruitment and selection - a tool kit for the community sector (PDF 1.70MB, Word 221KB)
+Best practice recruitment and selection - a tool kit for the community sector is availaible from the DHS website

 Developed by the Office of the Community Sector, the Best Practice Recruitment and Selection Tool Kit describes the end-to-end recruitment and selection process, from planning the selection process to evaluating how successful it was.
 It includes information sheets describing each stage of the process.

 Best practice recruitment and selection templates:Introduction, Planning, Assessment Plan, Position Description, Defining the attraction approach, Interview scoring Reference Checks, Individual applicant scoring, Induction checklist andGap analysis assessment tool are availiable on the DHS website.